pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

           of a function is going to depend on the availability of the data.
 For example, using census data can achieve more accurate estimation.

-Calculating the population residing along the road ...............................................................................
+TODO Calculating the population residing along the road ...............................................................................
 To store the population of buildigs in the roads, nearest road to a building is to be found.